-Before you start reaching out to playlist curators, it's important to build a strong fanbase.
+Before you start reaching out to spotify music playlist curators, it's important to build a strong fanbase.
 This will give you a group of dedicated supporters who can help spread the word about your music, and who will be more likely to stream your tracks and engage with your content.
 There are many ways to build a fanbase, including performing live shows, collaborating with other artists, and engaging with your followers on social media.
 Make sure you're actively promoting your

 music and connecting with your fans, and encourage them to stream your tracks and add them to their own playlists.